A Signalized Crosswalk

 - Enter the street in this sequence:

-- Enter the street only with a WALK signal, and the STOP paddle or stop-arm held high.
+- Enter the street only with a WALKING MAN or green signal, and the STOP paddle held high.
 Stand on the crosswalk line closest to the intersection.

 - Face oncoming traffic and make eye contact with drivers who are attempting to turn.